zenaan/quick-fixes-ftfw/keyboard/README-ZenTron.md

 ----
 ## Overview

-ZenTron is an almost inverted _Maltron_ layout, with the little finger columns offset down one row, and keyboard layers (thank you QMK keyboard firmware) for numbers, function keys and navigation, which is of course merely an example from which you may liberally pirate.
+ZenTron is a mostly inverted _Maltron_ layout, with the little finger columns offset down one row, and keyboard layers (thank you [QMK keyboard firmware](https://docs.qmk.fm/#/)) for numbers, function keys and navigation, which is of course an example from which you may liberally pirate.

-This particular combination of keyboard layout and layers, is getting close to the fastest achievable keyboard layout for maximising typing speed on any planar (two dimensional, single layer, and not curved) keyboard.
-The Maltron layout may be able to be improved upon a little, but at the least this would have to account for overall key frequencies and not just letters, or letters and numbers etc, as well as the Little Finger length discrepancy vis à vis every other keyboard layout today (for "July 2020" values of today), _and_ the typing speed gains achieved by overloading the home row (and nearby) keys for a numeric keypad for example; properly analysing precise relative key positions in relation to finger lengths could also help.
+This particular combination of keyboard layout and layers, is getting close to the fastest achievable keyboard layout for maximising typing speed on any planar (two dimensional, single physical layer, and not curved) keyboard.
+The Maltron layout may be able to be improved upon a little, but at the least this would have to account for overall key frequencies and not just letters, or letters and numbers etc, as well as the Little Finger length discrepancy vis à vis every other keyboard layout today (for "July 2020" values of today), _and_ the typing speed gains achieved by overloading the home row (and nearby) keys for a numeric keypad for example;
+properly analysing precise relative key positions in relation to finger lengths could also help.

+Keep in mind that _typing speed_ is largely synonymous with _ergonomic_ and with _reducing RSI_.

 So until tomorrow, this is it :)